nicklockwood/JPNG/README.md

 - outputfile is the path for the saved JPNG file.
 If this argument is omitted, it defaults to match the inputfile with a .jpng extension.
 - quality is the JPEG compression quality for the RGB part of the image.
 This should be greater than 0.0 and less than or equal to 1.0, with 1.0 being the maximum quality.
 If this argument is omitted, it defaults to 0.8.

-JPNGTool is designed to convert a single image at a time, however you can use the following command to batch-convert a folder full of images:
+JPNGTool is designed to convert a single image at a time, however you can use the following commands to batch-convert a folder full of images:

+    cd /Path/To/Image/Directory/
-    find /Path/To/Image/Directory/ -name \*.png | sed 's/\.png//g' | xargs -I % -n 1  /Path/To/JPNGTool %.png %.jpng 0.8
+    find ./ -name \*.png | sed 's/\.png//g' | xargs -I % -n 1 /Path/To/JPNGTool %.png %.jpng 0.8

 File Format